+

 • Lack of empathy

-• You find the guide section in the header
+• You will find the guide section in the header

 The guide section should come after at least the header and stakes section.